 Also, ultraviolet radiation, while an aid to Photocatalytic effect of FN®, it is one of the main influences that affect the degradation of the binder coatings and external mortar.
 This leads to their gradual decay.

 Functionaln FN® coatings contain a large amount of photoactive titanium oxide.
-The nanocrystals absorb ultraviolet (UV) radiation. ** Due to their high concentration this radiation does not penetrate through the coating layer to the substrate on which the coating is applied; i.e., almost no UV gets through FN®. **
+The nanocrystals absorb ultraviolet (UV) radiation.
+Due to their high concentration, it does not penetrate through the coating to the substrate, practically no UV radiation penetrates.

 Easy graffiti removal

 FN® layer effectively absorbs a large amount of paint from the spray, and it is unable to saturate the surface.
 Indeed, any graffiti will begin to dissolve during daylight.
 FN® surface layer does not allow the spray color from penetrating further into the depths of the facade.
 Doodles, tags and other graffiti are therefore removable even after a long time.
 FN® layer is extremely permeable and does not prevent “breathing” ventilation of the substrate.
-FN® coatings can and should be, applied to historical buildings.
-The protective layer might need to be restored after graffiti is removed.
+This is very convenient for national monuments and historical buildings The protective layer might need to be restored after graffiti is removed.

-Materials exhibiting the photocatalytic activity are able to purify the air from a wide variety of dispersed organic and inorganic substances (such as nitrogen oxides (NOx) and sulfur oxides (SOx).
+Materials exhibiting photocatalytic activity are able to purify air from a wide range of organic and some inorganic substances dispersed in it (for example, nitrogen oxides (NOx) and sulfur oxides (SOx).

-If a molecule (or microscopic dust particles) contacts the light-activated photocatalyst surface, the oxidation of the atmospheric oxygen occurs because of the distribution on the basic mineral components (mainly H2O and CO2).
-The air is purified and odorous or dangerous organic substances are converted into water molecules and carbon dioxide.
+If a molecule (or a microscopic dust particle) touches a light-activated photocatalytic surface, it is oxidized by atmospheric oxygen and ultimately decomposes into basic mineral components (especially H2O and CO2 molecules).
+The air is purified by converting smelly or dangerous organic substances into water and carbon dioxide molecules.

 The most important inorganic air pollutants are nitrogen oxides (NOx).
 The light-activated photocatalytic surface of FN® Functional Coatings can remove NOx from the air by significantly accelerating the natural processes leading to their conversion to a nitrate solid.
 However, only those materials that exhibit long-term (even after several years) very high photocatalytic efficiency can be used for effective air purification indoors or outdoors (air purification from air pollutants, at least 15% NOx (NO and NO2)).

-The most important inorganic pollution substances are nitrogen oxides (NOx).
-Light activated FN® photocatalytic surfaces are capable of removing NOx from the air so it can considerably speed up the natural processes that lead to its transformation into solid – nitrates.
-For effective cleaning of indoor air or in the external environment (air purification from air pollution), only useful materials that exhibit a long term, high photocatalytic activity (for a single contact air in contact with light activated FN® photocatalytic surface will remove at least 15% of NOx (NO and NO2)).
+The most important inorganic air pollution pollutant is nitrogen oxides (NOx).
+The light-activated photocatalytic surface can remove NOx from the air by significantly accelerating natural processes leading to their transformation into a solid – nitrates.
+However, only effective materials that show very long (even after several years) photocatalytic efficiency for a long time (even after several years) can be used for effective air purification in interiors or in the outdoor environment (air purification from air pollution) (with a single contact of the air mass with light activated photocatalytic surface at least 15% NOx (NO and NO2)).

-The vast majority of coatings having photocatalytic effect is achieved by the efficiency of less than 1%.
-Their effect for air purification in practical operation is therefore negligible and measurable.
-FN® coatings exhibit exceptionally high photocatalytic efficiency – 20- 50% (depending on the type of coating, substrate and specific conditions, such as e.g. temperature and humidity).
+The vast majority of paints with a photocatalytic effect achieve an efficiency of less than 1%.
+Their effect for air purification in practical operation is therefore completely negligible and immeasurable.
+FN NANO® coatings show an extremely high photocatalytic efficiency of about 50%. (depending on the type of coating, substrate and specific conditions such as temperature and humidity).